iov-one/blog-tutorial/x/blog/README.md

 - A blog is where a user posts their article
 - Every user can post article on their blog and has permission delete only their article
 - Blog owner can set a time to delete the article during and after creation
-- Users can like and comment to others articles

 ### State